UPB logo

 intro img 0 intro img 1 intro img 2 intro img 3 intro img 4 intro img 5 intro img 6 intro img 7 intro img 8 intro img 9 intro img 10 intro img 11 intro img 12 intro img 13 intro img 14 intro img 15 intro img 16 intro img 17

-To achieve the objectives set out in the UPB Strategical Plan, communication and engagement are key.
+To achieve the objectives set out in the POLITEHNICA Bucharest Strategical Plan, communication and engagement are key.
 The University has an Environmental Sustainability Campus Engagement Group who is developing the communications needed to deliver its objectives.

 Becoming zero-waste will be done through bolstering education initiatives, and implementing changes in the campuses’ infrastructure, supply chain and waste collection programs.

-Achieving carbon neutrality means that UPB reaches net-zero greenhouse gas emissions by completing a series of key actions like largescale energy transformations, electrification of the University vehicle fleet.
+Achieving carbon neutrality means that POLITEHNICA Bucharest reaches net-zero greenhouse gas emissions by completing a series of key actions like largescale energy transformations, electrification of the University vehicle fleet.

 upb